01 of 13

 The Walt Disney Concert Hall is part of the Los Angeles Music Center complex in Downtown Los Angeles.
 It is the winter home of the Los Angeles Philharmonic, which moves its concerts over to the Hollywood Bowl for the summer season.
 It is also home to the Los Angeles Master Chorale.

 Architect Frank Gehry's monumental structure, designed to resemble a ship sailing down Grand Avenue, instantly became one of LA's Top Architectural Landmarks when it opened in 2003.
-In addition to appearing in countless movies and TV shows, it is a magnet to both professional and amateur photographers for its many photogenic angles.
+In addition to appearing in countless movies and TV shows, it is a magnet for both professional and amateur photographers for its many photogenic angles.

 Climbing Walt Disney Concert Hall

 One of the most unique aspects of the building is that it is designed to be explored.
 Stairways and walkways allow you to climb up and around the sweeping stainless steel sails to get really unique views of the structure and the downtown landscape.
-Best of all, it’s open to explore inside and out during the day totally free of charge.
+Best of all, it’s open to exploring inside and out during the day totally free of charge.

 You... can walk around on your own or visit as part of a free 90-minute guided tour of the whole Music Center campus or a 60-minute guided tour of just the Disney Concert Hall.
 A self-guided audio tour narrated by John Lithgow goes into even more detail.
 It is available for visitors 10 years old and older.
 All three tours begin in the lobby of the Walt Disney Concert Hall.